- Humidistat can be adjusted in 2% increments (industry standard is 5%)

 The DE65EM can be had for an online street price of about $200.
 In store it will be a little bit more expensive at about $215.
 Either way, it is the second most inexpensive large capacity dehumidifier that we tested.
-Only the Keystone is less expensive at $190.
+Only the Keystone is normally less expensive at about $190.

 Its lower price makes the Haier a very attractive unit.
 It’s slightly more expensive than the Keystone and slightly less expensive than the Frigidaire.
 Both the Keystone and the Frigidaire are recommend as good buys.